ruleechen/StringUglify/README.md

 # StringUglify
-Small tool for replacing string to display ugly, so that tester can verify if the localization conver or not
+A tool for replacing string to display ugly, so that tester can verify if the localization has convered or not